Bodyboard

 The top of the bodyboard where you lay

-- Slick bottom
+- Slick Bottom

-- The bottom of the bodyboard that has a smooth or slick
+- The bottom of the bodyboard that has a smooth or slick material such as Surlyn or HDPE.

 - Nose